dezlymacauley/solidity-study-journal/foundry-testing-tutorial/how_to_test_smart_contracts_using_foundry.md

 What is Fuzz Testing?
 This si when you supply random data to your system in an attempt to break it.

 ---

+What is an invariant?
+This is a property of our system that should always hold.
+E.g. a variable that should always return a specific amount E.g. A condition that should never be allowed, like "The withdraw amount in a contract, can't be greater than the deposit" Or only 10 board members are allowed to vote

+---